 To boost my online teaching hours and save money, I temporarily made Hungary's capital my home in 2019

 The most important document you need to teach English in China legally is a valid Z Visa.
 To get this visa you must be a native English speaker from the USA, UK, Australia, South Africa, Canada, Ireland or New Zealand.
 You must also be aged between 18 - 60 years old, have no criminal record, … Continue reading TEFL Visa Guide: China (Updated 2023)

 5 Companies that allow you to teach English online without a degree

 How I made it through immigration at Kuala Lumpur airport remains a mystery to this day....

 A year ago I wrote a post about teaching English after the pandemic.
-Little did I know that 'after the pandemic' was a time a lot further into the future than I had imagined.
+Little did I know that 'after the pandemic' was a lot further into the future than I had initially imagined.
 Alas!
-Slowly, but surely & with many thanks to the fantastic vaccines, that time is getting closer and closer (sort of). … Continue reading Teach english in asia 2022!
+Slowly but surely & with many thanks to the amazing vaccines, that time is getting closer and closer (sort of).
+The … Continue reading Teach English in Asia 2022!

 Getting around Bangkok can sometimes be extremely frustrating, as you can often find yourself slowly inching forward in what seems like a never ending traffic jam.
 However, there are several ways you can travel around the wonderful city, sometimes without having to see a single car.
 Getting around Bangkok can sometimes be extremely frustrating, as … Continue reading 10 Ways to Get Around Bangkok

-My first week in Japan by Rachael Hornsby After months of saving for flights, researching jobs, and attempting pretty unsuccessfully to learn some basic greetings in Japanese, I was eager to get over to Japan and find out for myself what it was like.
-I packed up all 25kg of my life in my snazzy … Continue reading Teaching in Japan: Part 1
+My first week in Japanby Rachael Hornsby After months of saving for flights, researching jobs, and attempting pretty unsuccessfully to learn some basic greetings in Japanese, I was eager to get over to Japan and find out for myself what it was like.
+I packed up all 25kg of my life in my snazzy new … Continue reading Teaching in Japan: Part 1